Selected working papers

 The combination of populism and protectionism emerged primarily from social class cleavages during the 20th century, to protect those affected by international economic competition.
 In the 21st century these cleavages have also involved an ethnic dimension, which regards the ethnic majority as the citizens deserving protection even though ethnic minorities are affected by international competition.
 What does explain this puzzle?
 I posit that this protectionist populism is especially likely to emerge when populists shape voters’ preferences over protectionism using elite cues.
 Cues generate voter polarization by activating voters’ social identities, and this benefits populists.
 Populists may not use cues on ethnic minorities when their support isn't essential because doing so isn't cost-effective.
 Counterintuitively, populists use cues when there’s little voter polarization ex-ante.
 I also find that higher international competition is generally insufficient to generate demands for protectionist populism in the absence of elite cues.
 My findings also provide various empirical implications.

 Tariff revenues matter for democratization: Theory and evidence from the First Wave of Globalization.
-Mimeo, New York University.
-2023.
-(Submitted)
+Submitted.

 with Rafael Ch.